chrispaterson/IAB-TCF-2.0-Specs/CMP JS API v2.0 Final.md

   }

  /**
-  * Set up a __tcfapi proxy function to do the postMessage and map the callback.
+  * Set up a __tcfapi proxy method to do the postMessage and map the callback.
   * From the caller's perspective, this function behaves identically to the
   * in-frame __tcfapi call
   */